 Makeup & Hair: The Sea Inside.

 Short Film: Diez minutos, dir.: Alberto Ruiz Rojo.

 Animated Short: El enigma del Chico Croqueta, dir.: Pablo Llorens.

 “Pro-Euthanasia Drama” endnotes

 Goya Awards website.

-Images of Lola Dueñas, Belén Rueda, and Javier Bardem in the pro-euthanasia drama The Sea Inside: Fine Line Features.
+Lola Dueñas, Belén Rueda, and Javier Bardem The Sea Inside images: Fine Line Features.

-“Pro-Euthanasia Drama Is Spanish Academy Awards’ Record-Breaking Winner” last updated in December 2020.
+“Pro-Euthanasia Drama Is Spanish Academy Awards’ Record Breaker” last updated in September 2021.